saghul/node-abstractsocket/README.md

 ## API

-### abs.startListening(name, connectionListener, [listeningListener])
+### abs.createServer(connectionListener)

-Returns a new net.Server object which has been bound to the given path and it's already listening.
+Returns a new `AbstractSocketServer` object. `listen` can be called on it passing the name of the abstract socket to bind to and listen, it follows the API used for normal Unix domain sockets.
 NOTE: you must prepend the path with the NULL byte ('\0') to indicate it's an abstract socket.

+Throws an exception if the `socket(2)` system call fails.

+### AbstractSocketServer.listen(name, [callback]

+Binds the server to the specified abstract socket name.

-Throws an exception if the `socket(2)` or `listen(2)` system calls fail, or the given `name` is invalid.
+Throws an exception if the `bind(2)` system call fails, or the given `name` is invalid.

-The optional `listeningListener` argument is added as a listener for the `'listening'` event.
+This function is asynchronous.
+When the server has been bound, 'listening' event will be emitted. the last parameter callback will be added as an listener for the 'listening' event.

 ### abs.connect(name, connectListener)